Adelaide Liedertafel: History

 They performed at the Linger's funeral ceremony, as did the Brunswick (Brass) Band, of which he was also a founder.

 A notable concert was held at White's Rooms by the Liedertafel and Brunswick Band in August 1864 in aid of the Schleswig-Holstein Relief Fund.
 The Schleswig War of 1864 was a suppression of German nationals in the Danish province.

-Other charitable concerts were for the Indian Famine Fund and the Patriotic War Fund ft the time of the Boer war.
+Other charitable concerts were for the Indian Famine Fund and the Patriotic War Fund at the time of the Second Boer War.

 They performed for dignitaries such as the Duke of York (later George V).

-They appeared with musical entities Antoinette Link, Amy Sherwin, Ilma de Murska, Heinrich Koehler, and Antonia Dolores.
+They appeared with musicians Antoinette Link, Amy Sherwin, Ilma de Murska, Heinrich Koehler, and Antonia Dolores.

 In 1867, following the death of Spietzschka, Carl Püttmann was appointed conductor, a post he held for 20 years.
 The first performance given by the choir under his baton was a comic opera Die Mordgrundbruck bei Dresden at the Theatre Royal in 1868; the first opera performed by amateurs in Adelaide.

 The club was reorganised in 1871.

 The choir attended the 1874 Sängerfest in Tanunda, along with the Adelaide Turnverein and Adelaide Liederkranz, hosted by the Tanunda Liedertafel and Tanunda Riflemen.

-Quarterly social gatherings were held at the Hotel Europe 1877, "Smoke socials" organised by Armbrüster.
+Quarterly social gatherings were held at the Hotel Europe 1877, "smoke socials" organised by Armbrüster.
 In that year "passive" (non-singing) members were first admitted, to the financial benefit of the Club.

-The club rented a large room in the Freemasons' Hall, adjacent Earl of Zetland Hotel, Flinders Street from ?? to 1880, the German Club's Albert Hall, then from 1882 the King of Hanover Hotel.
+The club rented a large room in the Freemasons' Hall, adjacent Earl of Zetland Hotel, Flinders Street, from ?? to 1880, the German Club's Albert Hall, then from 1882 the King of Hanover Hotel.

 At the 22nd anniversary of its foundation in 1880 at the Albert Hall, the Liedertafel performed exclusively compositions by their patron Franz Abt, under the Püttmann baton, Otto Stange on piano.

 In March 1891 the German Singing Society (organiser H. Heinicke) amalgamated with the Liedertafel, as did several other minor German societies.

 A "Grand Anniversary Concert" was held at the Adelaide Town Hall in September 1905.

 At their 50th anniversary in September 1908, a great concert was held at the Jubilee Exhibition Building on North Terrace by the choirs of South Australia and Broken Hill, Ada Crossley, the Governor and Lady Le Hunte attending.
 Participating alongside the Liedertafel were the Adelaide Choral Society, Bach Society, Orpheus Society, Glee Club, Port Adelaide Orpheus Society, and the Broken Hill Quartet Club.

 The club disbanded in 1914, and re-formed after the Great War, but for the members' pleasure only; they held no further concerts.
 It was re-formed again after World War II by Hermann Homburg, and survives to this day, though with reduced and ageing membership.